-This easy recipe for zucchini pizza is made with just 5 ingredients (grated zucchini, 2 cheeses, tapioca starch and an egg), and has the authentic chew that you want in a proper pizza.
+This easy recipe for zucchini pizza crust is made with just 5 ingredients (grated zucchini, 2 cheeses, tapioca starch and an egg), and has the authentic chew that you want in a proper pizza.

 Say no to zucchini slices topped with sauce that are nothing like real pizza.
 This zucchini pizza crust will change the way you look at veggies, pizza, and veggie pizza!

+This zucchini pizza crust is better than cauliflower crust pizza.
 Now, it may be that I make this pie differently from the way I make cauliflower pizza, adding some tapioca starch to the mixture.
+But the taste and the texture of this zucchini pizza has me literally daydreaming about a slice.

-When it comes to preparation, it couldn't be an easier: you only need a handful of ingredients, and prep time is about 10 minutes (15 if you could draining the zucchini after you grate it).
+When it comes to preparation, it couldn't be an easier: you only need a handful of ingredients, and prep time is about 10 minutes (15 if you count draining the zucchini after you grate it).

 Despite being so different than conventional pizza, I promise you, that delicious, classic pizza taste is there.
-Pizza with a few hidden servings of veggies?
-Count me in!

 Why use zucchini for a pizza crust?